 According to a 2005 study conducted using national nutrition survey data from 1999 to 2000, 68 percent of Americans consumed less than the recommended dietary allowance of magnesium.
 Deficiency of the mineral has been associated with 100 conditions and symptoms including but not limited to constipation, insomnia, attention deficit disorder, anxiety, high blood pressure, obesity, osteoporosis, fibromyalgia, Type 2 diabetes, premenstrual syndrome, cardiovascular disease, migraines and premature aging.

 Video of the Day

 How Much Magnesium

-Chelated magnesium, or magnesium chelates, are forms of the mineral that are well-absorbed and have a high bioavailability.
-“Chelated” basically means the magnesium is preattached to an amino acid carrier.
+Chelated magnesium is a form of the mineral that is well-absorbed and has a high bioavailability.
+"Chelated" basically means the magnesium is preattached to an amino acid carrier.
 Glycine is the smallest amino acid commonly found chelated to magnesium, making magnesium glycinate easiest to absorb and thus the ideal form of the nutrient for those attempting to correct a deficiency.
 Other forms of chelated magnesium include magnesium lysinate, magnesium orotate and magnesium taurate.